I've been collecting hard rock and heavy metal CDs since the late '80s.

 I was twelve years old when Asia first blew up.
 At that time, I had no idea who any of the band members were, and I knew nothing about the groups they'd been part of prior to Asia's formation.
-All I knew was that this was the band to be into when I was in sixth grade, so I bought their debut on cassette and played it to death.
+All I knew was that Asia was the band to be into when I was in sixth grade, so I bought their debut on cassette and played it to death.

 Asia's Short, but Sweet Ride at the Top

 I half expected to be washed away on a sea of badly-aged AOR cheese when I first pressed "play" on this CD, but most of the songs on Asia were still quite catchy and have held up better than I expected.
 I was also quite surprised that I could still remember many of the lyrics, even though I hadn't heard these songs in dog years!

 After giving Asia a number of spins, I could understand why fans of Yes, King Crimson, etc. hated this album when it first came out.
 Instead of the technical, complex material that the band members were known for, Asia was highly polished, chorus-driven pop/rock, clearly aimed at American radio and MTV.
-Asia was definitely hoping to compete with the likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
+Asia was definitely trying to compete with the corporate-rock likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
 In other words, I'll take Asia over Journey any day of the week and twice on Sunday.